ZeqiNiu/RDARTarray/README.md

 # RDARTarray
-Microarray data analysis for CTCs in stage III NSCLC going through therapy
+Microarray data analysis for CTCs isolated from stage III NSCLC going through therapy using the GO chips.